 Security for IaaS

-IaaS follows the shared security responsibility model.
-This model requires the cloud service provider to secure the cloud infrastructure and the customer secures everything built on top of that infrastructure.
-Here are some best security practices for IaaS:
+IaaS operates under the shared security responsibility model, where the cloud service provider is responsible for securing the cloud infrastructure, while the customer is tasked with securing everything built on that infrastructure.
+Here are some recommended security practices for IaaS:

 • Maintain up-to-date systems to keep your cloud infrastructure protected against security threats.